nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Nothing much.
 Only some guy ought to get his block knocked off."

-"What you talkin' 'bout, doc?"
+"What you talkin' &rsquo;bout, doc?"

 "Tell me---is this your girl?"